-When an officer questions a person is the field, he may record the details Report, Form 15.43.
-Specific fact call. which tend to indicate crimina report.
+When an officer questions a person in the field, he may record the details of that interview on a Field Interview Report, Form 15.43.
+Specific facts which tend to indicate criminal activity shall be indicated on the report.

 A Field Interview Report shall be completed for all arrested persons.